mhagstrand/slate/source/includes/_api_callback.md

 #### Initial Installation

 During initial installation, upon receiving the `POST`, BigCommerce marks the status of your app as "Installed," removes the progress-indicator overlay, and places your app icon in the left-hand navigation of the Control Panel.
-With the progress-indicator overlay removed, the user can interact with the HTML that you returned in your <a href="#get-response">`GET` response</a>.
+With the progress-indicator overlay removed, the user can interact with the HTML that you returned in your `GET` response.

 #### Updates